 In addition, we are leaders in development of strategies and safeguards in the areas of refugee health and antimicrobial stewardship (responsible use of antibiotics).

-Our Department is also a significant and active member of the Barwon Health Clinical Trials Unit, which, over 25 years and with the contribution of thousands of volunteers, is regarded as one of the leading hubs for clinical trials of new treatments and technologies.
+Our Department is also a significant and active member of the Barwon Health Clinical Trials Unit (CTU), which, over 25 years and with the contribution of thousands of volunteers, is regarded as one of the leading hubs for clinical trials in the development of new treatments and technologies.
+The CTU is renowned for its start-up timelines and is national lead on the majority of its global commercially sponsored clinical trials.

 |University of Melbourne||GCEID||CSIRO|